Krunixbase/seedtools/attachments/README.md

-# SeedTools Suite — Attachments
+# SeedTools Attachments Directory

-The [attachments/](../attachments/) directory contains all non‑text assets used across the SeedTools Suite ecosystem.
+The [attachments/](/attachments/) directory contains all **supplementary assets** used across SeedTools Suite.
-It centralizes every visual, graphical, and presentation resource required for:

-- grant applications (OpenSats, HRF, Spiral, BTCPay)
+These materials support documentation, branding, presentations, and communication with grant reviewers, auditors, and enterprise users.

+Attachments are organized into deterministic sub‑folders:

+- branding assets
-- pitch decks and investor materials
+- pitch decks
+- splash screens
+- SVG/PNG logos
+- guidelines
-- documentation and architecture diagrams
+- documentation support files
-- branding and identity
-- screenshots, UI previews, and workflow examples
-- PDF exports of funding documents and microgrants

-This folder ensures that all materials are consistent, accessible, and ready for reuse across the entire project.
+This structure ensures that all visual and presentation materials remain **consistent, offline‑safe, and neon‑driven**, matching the SeedTools identity.

 ---